DoganCK/em/_posts/2020-7-21-linear-regression.md

 Well...
 That `*rest` contains the results of some other useful calculations like the correlation coefficient, which we didn't calculate at all.
 So, no wonder **SciPy** took more time!

 **Nonetheless,** our function performed comparably to that of **SciPy.** I'll definitely take that as a success!

-# Footer
-## Some details
-* This is for linear regression with a single independent variable.
-  * The rationale behind linear regression models with multiple variables is pretty much the same.
-The math turns out to be a bit more complex with the added "dimensions."